3.6 Non-compliance Sanction Policy

 Robert has had 2 prior NCS terminations.
 Effective May 31, 2012, his case closes due to an NCS termination.
 He is now permanently disqualified.

-** NOTE: In cases where someone cures their sanction before the end of the fourth month, or when the NCS termination is overturned in fair hearing, be sure to go into the ACES WORK screen and remove that termination date when reinstating the case. **
+** NOTE: In cases where someone cures their sanction before the end of the second month, or when the NCS termination is overturned in fair hearing, be sure to go into the ACES WORK screen and remove that termination date when reinstating the case. **

 The dates of NCS terminations are tracked on the ACES WORK screen.
 It will list the months and years of a parent’s NCS case closures (these are the paid through months, so if it says 11/2010, that means the parent received TANF through 11/30/2010).
 It will also list the date the parent requalified for TANF benefits.